JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## Why a Mortgagee in Possession (MIP) clause matters

 Southwark's planning committee is being asked to approve a so-called [Mortgagee in Possession (MIP)](https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100211114) clause, in the legal s106 agreement for the joint site.
 Simply put, if a borrower cannot pay their mortgage, then the lender can take legal possession of the property and sell it - they become the 'mortgagee in possession'.
-Up until now this has evidently been covered in Southwark's 106 agreements with a clause that keeps the affordable housing affordable _'in perpetuity'_ ; the s106 for the Aylesbury redevelopment is an example of this (link).
+Up until now this has evidently been covered in Southwark's 106 agreements with a clause that keeps the affordable housing affordable _'in perpetuity'_ ; a s106 for the Aylesbury estate redevelopment is an example of this [^1].

 The MIP clause proposed for Malt St is different though - it will not secure the affordable housing in the event of Peabody defaulting; instead Southwark would be given first option to take on the affordable housing itself, but if it does not, the affordable housing can then be sold-off, onto the open market.
 If Southwark exercises its option it would have to pay anything outstanding _'under the terms of the relevant security documents, including all accrued principal monies, interest and costs and expenses'_ as well as the cost of the affordable housing.